samn/run-and-report/README.md

   --service=SERVICE     An optional service to the event.
 Defaults to the
                         basename of the command that's run --debug               Output the event before it's sent to Riemann.
-  --stdout              Use std as the metric, rather than elapsed time.
+  --stdout              Use stdout as the metric, rather than elapsed command walltime.
 ````

 `run-and-report.py` will run the command string and report that the event occurred.